camunda/blog.camunda.org/content/post/2017/06/camunda-bpm-custom-batch-1.0.0.md

 }
 ```

-Every job handler needs to provide a unique job handler type, and the implementation itself.
+Every job handler needs to provide a unique job handler type and the implementation itself.
 In default configuration, the JobData parameter contains one object, the size is configurable.

 `getType()` returns a job handler type which has to be unique for all job handlers.